ouster-lidar/ouster-sdk/python/docs/examples.rst

     **destaggered** LidarScan ``RANGE`` field

-Did you guess that the scene contained a man on a bicycle, a few cars, and many trees?
-We sure didn't!
-Now that this makes visual sense, we can easily use our data in common visual task pipelines.
+After destaggering, we can see the scene contains a man on a bicycle, a few cars, and many trees.
+This image now makes visual sense, and we can easily use this data in common visual task pipelines.

 .. note::